Introduction to Animal Care

 Topic Overview

-This unit introduces the fundamental concepts of science, covering biology, chemistry, and physics at an entry level.
-You will explore living organisms, materials, and energy, building a foundation for further study.
-The course is designed to be practical and accessible, helping you understand the world around you through simple experiments and observations.
+This qualification introduces you to the fundamental principles of science, covering biology, chemistry, and physics at an entry level.
+You will explore topics such as living organisms, materials, energy, and forces, building a foundation for further study in applied science.
+The course is designed to be practical and accessible, helping you connect scientific ideas to everyday life.

 Key Concepts